White horse: Albinism

-Although white horses are sometimes called "albino" there are no reported cases of a true "albino" horse.
+Although white horses are sometimes called "albino" there are no recorded cases of a true "albino" horse.
 There are also references in literature calling white horses "albino".
 Dominant white in horses is caused by the absence of pigment cells (melanocytes), whereas albino animals have a normal distribution of melanocytes.
 In other animals, patches of unpigmented skin, hair, or eyes due to the lack of pigment cells (melanocytes) are called piebaldism, not albinism nor partial albinism.

 All so-called "albino" horses have pigmented eyes, generally brown or blue.
+While true albino horses will have a pale blue or white eye.
 In contrast, many albino mammals, such as mice or rabbits, typically have a white hair coat, unpigmented skin and reddish eyes.
 The definition of "albinism" varies depending on whether humans, other mammals, or other vertebrates are being discussed.

 Despite this, some registries still refer to "albino" horses.
 For example, the Paso Fino Horse Association registers cremellos and other cream colors as "albino."
 Until 1999, the American Quarter Horse Association (AQHA) described perlino or cremello horses as "albino" in rule 227(j).
 The AQHA later replaced the word "albino" with "cremello or perlino," and in 2002 the rule was removed entirely.
 Among Connemara pony breeders, homozygous creams are called "blue-eyed creams" or sometimes "pseudo-albino".